international employment law firm alliance L&E Global

 Overtime

-Overtime work is permitted only upon the employer’s special demand and the employee’s agreement, except for cases of acts of God or other urgent works intended to prevent or to eliminate the consequences of an accident.
+Overtime work is permitted only upon the employer’s specific request and with the employee’s agreement, except for cases of acts of God or other urgent works intended to prevent or to eliminate the consequences of an accident.

 Employees who are not 18 years old are prohibited from overtime work.
 Part-time employees cannot work overtime.
 The employee‘s total working hours for one month, including overtime is recorded in writing on the pay slip.